MathiasGS/Uber-Coding-Challenge/README.md

 # Testing
 Some automated tests can be found in /test.
 The tests can be executed using "npm run test".
 No automated testing has been implemented for the frontend.
 There is obviously room for additional testing, in particular it would be relevant to test the Azure Table Storage adapter (which can be achieved using the Azure Storage Emulator) and the mail sending adapters.

-Manual testing in various browsers has been performed.
+Basic manual testing in various browsers has been performed on a Mac and using browserstack.com.
 Safari and Firefox passed.
-Chrome shows issues with the input elements and the WYSIWYG editor.
-As I do no
+Chrome and IE showed an issue related to event handling on Polymer input elements and issues with the WYSIWYG editor (e.g. backspace not working as intended).
+A workaround has been implemented for the input element issue, the WYSIWYG editor problems have not been adressed due to time constraints.